lsst-sqre/sqr-039/index.rst

 Initial user authentication
 ---------------------------

-Initial user authentication will be done via CILogon using a web browser.
+Initial user authentication for most deployments will be done via CILogon using a web browser.
 CILogon will be used as an OpenID Connect provider, so the output from that authentication process will be a JWT issued by CILogon and containing the user's identity information.

 The CILogon-provided identity will be mapped to a Rubin Science Platform user.